 What are the individual metrics of each member of the buying committee?

 Who’s the sign-off authority, and what’s their relationship to every stakeholder?

 Not only are these questions ineffective, they’re demoralizing.
-Your salesperson feels like he’s being attacked.
-He ends up resenting the weekly or bimonthly deal review -- not only is he losing valuable time in front of prospects, but his manager is going to ask him a bunch of questions he doesn’t know the answers to.
+Your salesperson feels like they're being attacked.
+They ends up resenting the weekly or bimonthly deal review — not only are they losing valuable time in front of prospects, but their manager is going to ask them a bunch of questions they don't know the answers to.

 To get an accurate view of how an opportunity is going and run a deal review your rep won’t dread, stop asking ad hoc questions.
 Limit yourself to six to 10 questions you and your reps have agreed upon in advance.
 Ask these same questions for every single deal.

 When your salespeople know exactly what you’ll ask, they don’t feel like you’re trying to trick them or expose their ignorance.

 Plus, they’re motivated to discover the crucial information and take the necessary actions to progress a deal.

 Wondering what those six to 10 questions should be?
 I suggest touching on budget, appetite for change, and whom they’ve spoken with, along with other key closing signs.

 You can pinpoint these leading indicators by taking an hour to sit down with your reps and reviewing the past 50 deals they’ve closed.
 Look for the not-so-obvious commonalities.

 For example, maybe you see your reps almost always close when they get the prospect’s cell phone number on the first call, receive an org chart, or identify a customer champion before the first demo.